shonenada/photos-searcher.swift/README.md

 # Photo Searcher

-A simple demo App using CLIP with CoreML, to searching photos by keyword.
+A simple demo App using CLIP with CoreML, to search photos by keyword.